jguadagno/jguadagno.github.io/_posts/2020-01-01-visual-studio-settings-for-presentations.md

 ### Step 1: Save your 'Default' settings

 If you are unsure how to save your settings, check out [Environment Setting for Visual Studio](https://docs.microsoft.com/en-us/visualstudio/ide/environment-settings?view=vs-2019) in the MSDN docs.
-Feel free to call the settings whatever you wish, I use '*default*' because these are my day to day, or week to week settings lately :), for Visual Studio.
+Feel free to call the settings whatever you wish, I use '*default*' because these are my day to day, or week to week settings lately :smile:, for Visual Studio.

 ### Step 1a: Save your files to OneDrive